serdg0/tic-tac-toe_rspec/README.md

 We are gonna run the automated tests for this system with rspec by:

-    # runing on the root of the project in a terminal just #rspec
+    * runing the root of the project in the terminal
+    * Type rspec

 ### What are the tests doing ?

-test the different functions in the code and check their output with their respective outcome like :
+Test the different functions in the code and check their output with their respective outcome like :

 Board
   #check_cell_occupied?